-This chia seed banana bread is moist, delicious, and packed with superfoods like chia seeds and Greek yogurt.
+This chia seed banana bread is moist, delicious, and packed with real ingredients like chia seeds and Greek yogurt.
 It's quick and easy to whip up and makes a nourishing breakfast, snack, or dessert.

 If you have leftover overripe bananas laying around, this recipe is for you!
-This chia seed banana bread recipe is a healthy twist on the classic banana bread we all know and love.
-This comforting quick bread is super moist, tasty, and a great healthy option that will satisfy your sweet tooth.
+This chia seed banana bread recipe is a twist on the classic banana bread we all know and love.
+This comforting quick bread is super moist and will satisfy your sweet tooth.

-Chia seeds add great texture and crunch to the bread and have so many health benefits.
-They're loaded with fiber, minerals, and omega-3 fatty acids.
+Chia seeds add great texture and crunch to the bread and have so many benefits.
 This recipe also uses Greek yogurt, which is full of protein, calcium, and probiotics.

 Jump to:

 - Bananas- Overripe bananas are best for making banana bread because they have the sweetest flavor.
-Use bananas that are soft with brown speckles; avoid green/light yellow bananas since they'll be stiff, not very sweet, and won't provide enough moisture.
+Use bananas that are soft with brown skins or speckles.
+Avoid green/light yellow bananas since they'll be stiff, not very sweet, and won't provide enough moisture.

 - Oil- Making banana bread with oil adds so much moisture!
-I like to use avocado oil because of its mild flavor.
-You can also use melted coconut oil or unsalted butter.
+I like to use avocado oil because of its mild flavor, but any neutral oil woks.
+You can also use melted coconut oil.

-- Eggs- Eggs bind the ingredients together and add moisture.
-Make sure they're at room temperature; pull them out 1-2 hours before baking.
+- Eggs- Large eggs bind the ingredients together and add moisture.

 - Chia seeds- You can find chia seeds at your local health food store and most regular grocery stores.
-Adding chia seeds boosts the nutrition, and you can use leftover seeds to make chia pudding, overnight oats, protein balls, and more.
+You can use leftover seeds to make chia pudding, overnight oats, bliss balls, and more.

 Substitutions

-- Greek yogurt: Sour cream, ricotta, or kefir are suitable substitutes.
-Don't use almond milk, buttermilk, or anything super liquidy.
+- Greek yogurt substitute: Sour cream, buttermilk, or kefir are suitable substitutes.

-- Chia seeds: Not a fan of chia?
-No problem.
-You can swap them for flax, pumpkin, sunflower, or poppy seeds.
+- Chia seeds substitute: You can swap them for flax, pumpkin, sunflower, or poppy seeds.

-STEP 1: Mash the bananas.
-In a large bowl, mash the bananas with a fork until no large pieces remain; some clumps are ok!
-You can use a potato masher, stand mixer, or electric hand mixer to do this too.
+Step 1: Mash the bananas.
+In a large bowl, mash the bananas with a fork.
+Some clumps are ok!
+You can also use a potato masher.

-STEP 2: Whisk the wet ingredients.
-Add the eggs, maple syrup, oil, vanilla extract, and Greek yogurt to the mashed ripe bananas.
-Then, whisk the ingredients vigorously until everything is well incorporated.
+Step 2: Whisk the wet ingredients.
+Whisk the eggs, maple syrup, oil, vanilla extract, and Greek yogurt into the mashed ripe bananas until well incorporated.

-STEP 3: Whisk the dry ingredients.
-In a separate mixing bowl, combine the all purpose flour, baking powder, baking soda, and salt.
-Whisk until everything is evenly distributed.
-Don't add the chia seeds yet!
+Step 3: Whisk the dry ingredients.
+In a separate mixing bowl, whisk the flour, baking powder, baking soda, and salt.

-STEP 4: Add the dry ingredients to the wet.
-Pour the flour mixture into the wet ingredients and fold with a rubber spatula until the batter is about 90% combined.
-Then, gently fold in the chia seeds.
+Step 4: Add the dry ingredients to the wet.
+Fold the flour mixture into the wet ingredients until the batter is about 90% combined.
+Then gently fold in the chia seeds.

-STEP 5: Bake!
-Pour the batter into the prepared loaf pan and smooth out the top.
-Bake for 45-50 minutes or until a toothpick inserted in the center comes out clean.
+Step 5: Bake!
+Pour the batter into a lined 9x5-inch loaf pan and bake until a toothpick inserted in the center comes out clean.

 Expert Baking Tips